 1982: Four streets in the Beatles’ hometown of Liverpool, England were named after the group’s members: John Lennon Drive, Paul McCartney Way, George Harrison Close, and Ringo Starr Drive.

 1980: Yes released their tenth studio LP, Drama.
 It was the group’s first album to feature lead vocalist Trevor Horn and keyboardist Geoff Downes after the departure of Jon Anderson and Rick Wakeman.

 1981: Los Angeles band Wall of Voodoo released their first full-length album, Dark Continent.

-1986: Genesis released “In Too Deep,” the second single from the group’s thirteenth studio album, Invisible Touch, in the UK.
+1986: Genesis released “In Too Deep,” the second single from their thirteenth studio album, Invisible Touch, in the UK.
 It was issued in the US five months later.

 1989: Jefferson Airplane’s classic lineup of Paul Kantner, Grace Slick, Marty Balin, Jorma Kaukonen, Jack Casady, Peter Kaukonen, Tim Gorman, and Kenny Aronoff began a reunion tour at Riverside Theater in Milwaukee, Wisconsin.

 Cisco Houston, folk singer and songwriter known for his extensive history of recording with Woodie Guthrie who also performed with such folk musicians as Lead Belly, Sonny Terry, and the Almanac Sisters, was born Gilbert Vandine Houston in Wilmington, DE in 1918.

 Sonny Til, lead singer for vocal group The Orioles, was born in 1928.